 Because of increased attendance and the pressures of lack of space and parking, UUC began to study the idea of moving.
 The study committee determined that UUC’s chapel in the University District could not be enlarged without destroying the character of the building.
 It was found that rebuilding on site would not be adequate and would be more expensive than simply “starting over.”
 For these reasons, in 1955 UUC purchased property at its present site, NE 68th Street on 35th Avenue NE, diagonally across the intersection from the Northeast Branch Library which had been built in 1954.
 UUC’s last Sunday service in the University District was on March 1, 1959, and they met at their new NE 68th Street building the next week.
 The UUC’s University District chapel was sold to the neighboring University Presbyterian Church.
 The chapel is “landmarked” under Seattle’s historic preservation ordinance and will be preserved.

 While not yet historically landmarked, UUC’s present building on NE 68th Street earned awards for architect Paul Hayden Kirk in 1959.
-UUC’s building is considered to be one of the best expressions of the Northwest Modernism architectural movement.
+UUC’s building is considered to be one of the best expressions of the Pacific Northwest Modernism architectural movement.
 The soaring façade along 35th Ave NE uses “rectilinear geometry” to draw the eye upward, suggesting man’s quest for spiritual knowledge.
 The long expanses of vertical glass windows between the beams bring light into the interior and create a sense of indoor/outdoor continuity.
 Awareness of the environment and a building’s relationship to its site is one of the principles of Northwest Modernism which Paul Hayden Kirk expressed in the design of UUC.
 From an engineering standpoint the UUC building is a success, as well, because the exterior beams distribute the support of the building.

 To the north of UUC across NE 68th Street there was a building which had a very short life of only eight years as View Ridge Brethren Church.
 In 1963 the building was purchased by UUC and remodeled into classrooms with a social hall.
 Since the building had become general-use and had no Christian religious symbols, it was suitable for use by another Jewish congregation which was starting up.
 Congregation Beth Shalom purchased the building in 1973 and has undertaken more than one remodeling since then.
 The building is the only one in Wedgwood which has been so completely transformed from its original use, from Christian to Jewish expression.